 Last August we had planned to start K.K. in kindergarten, but I went in unprepared in every way.
 To make a very long story short, we quit after two weeks and I was low-key depressed about it for a month or so.

-What I didn’t realize at the time was that my definition of school was way too narrow.
+What I didn’t realize at the time was that my definition of school was too narrow.
 I was thinking that we were supposed to mimic public school at home (which is not only depressing, but enough to make most of us want to jump out of a third story window within seventeen minutes).
 I was terrified that if we weren’t doing what the public elementary school children were doing (AND MORE BECAUSE HOME SCHOOL), my child would not actually be learning anything.
 I can’t blame myself, because I just didn’t know that there were any other legitimate ways of doing it.

 As these things go, this break-down was the best thing that has happened to me in years.
 Not the mild depression part, but the part where I hit my knees and asked God for wisdom.
 I also asked for help from every homeschooling mom I met (and I seem to meet them everywhere).

+I had a turning point a few months ago.
 In the midst of my dejection, my good friend Katie told me about the Wild and Free resource bundles.
 I went straight home and downloaded September’s bundle of articles and podcasts about Mornings.
 The first podcast I listened to was homeschool blogger Pam Barnhill talking about her morning basket.
 I was fascinated!
-Around this time, my mother-in-law (an early-movement homeschooler) also sent me a link for an interview with Dr. Raymond Moore called “school can wait,” on the subject of homeschool and academic readiness.
+This was the first real alternative to worksheets and textbooks I had ever heard of.

 Almost immediately after getting ahold of this material, burdens were lifted from my shoulders, the lights were turned on, and joy and hope began to set in.
 Over these past months I’ve had a true paradigm shift and a new vision for my role as a mother and homeschooler.
-The things I was stressing so hard about were mostly just social norms that I had accepted without realizing.
+The things I was stressing so hard about were mostly just social norms that I had accepted without realizing it.
 And the things that I thought were trivial or secondary I began to recognize as the things that would be the most essential to my children’s success.

 I’ve been able to deconstruct a lot of my old perceptions about academic success.
 I’m currently in re-construction mode, learning about all the ways besides a traditional classroom that I can give my children an abundant and beautiful preparation for life.
 (Including university, if they choose to go!)

-So here is what we are doing:
+So here is what we did: